CSCfi/csc-user-guide/docs/apps/spark.md

 # Spark

 [Apache Spark](https://spark.apache.org/) is a popular, high-performance distributed computing framework.
-Spark is excelent tool for data analysis and machine learning tasks when dataset grows too big for single machine to handle.
+Spark is excellent tool for data analysis and machine learning tasks when dataset grows too big for single machine to handle.

 ## Deploying Spark into Rahti

 Spark template can be found from Rahti template catalog.
-Consult [Rahti user guide](https://docs.csc.fi/#cloud/rahti/) about how to get access and start new project.
+Consult [Rahti user guide](../cloud/rahti/index.md) about how to get access and start new project.
 Choose **Apache Spark** -template and read notes carefully from *Information* view.
 Follow links if you need more information about components.

 Click **Next** to fill cluster variables.